 Friday, September 16, 2011

-Rope Tiebacks ~ DIY
+Restoration Hardware Rope Tiebacks / DIY

 Ever since I first laid eyes on the incredible rope tiebacks at Restoration Hardware (see below) ~ I've been longing to have them as tiebacks for the drapes in my bedroom.
 I've been holding off from buying them just because I didn't want to plunk down the cash for them.
 I finally decided I could probably come up with something similar if I just put my mind to it.
 Here's what inspired me: